How is Zeffy free?

 Category 501(c)(3) 501(c)(8)

-Definition A nonprofit for the public operated solely for a charitable religious scientific or educational purpose or to prevent child and animal abuse and support national and international sports.
+Definition A nonprofit for the public operated solely for religious, scientific, educational, or charitable purposes- or to prevent child and animal abuse and support national and international sports.
 Fraternal benefit societies provide life sickness accident and other benefits to their members.
 They must operate under a lodge system where memberships are based on common ties or interests.
+They are largely self governing.

 Donation tax deduction eligibility Donations are entirely tax-deductible.
-Only donations used for 501(c)(3) purposes are tax-deductible.
+Only donations used for the 501(c)(3) fraternal purpose are tax-deductible.

 Tax-exemption Nonprofits are tax-exempt from federal, state, and local income taxes.
 Nonprofits are exempt from federal income taxes, which exclude the funds spent on political activities.

-Membership details Having members is not mandatory.
+Membership details Having members is optional.
 All members must share a common vocation.
 All membership standards must be recorded, including membership tiers, admission process, membership privileges, etc. Most members must be eligible for the benefits.

 Donor disclosure on Form 990 Private foundations and public charities must disclose donor information for $5000 or more contributions on Schedule B. Not required.